ausmani23/inferentialspaces/README.md

 # Segregated Social Worlds

-This repository contains replication materials for "Segregated Social Worlds Perpetuate Inequality", by Jonathan Mijs and Adaner Usmani.
+This repository contains replication materials for "Segregated Social Worlds..."

 + 01_run.R: Runs the simulations
 + 02_results.R: Summarizes the key results of the paper, except for results having to do with p(redistribution).